dheero/OBF.github.io/wiki/BOSC/liveCD.md

 Who?
 ----

--   Steffen Möller <steffen_moeller   gmx.de> volunteers as a link to the debian community and to help with expertise in packaging
+-   Steffen Möller <moeller   debian.org> volunteers as a link to the Debian community and to help with expertise in packaging
 -   Kazuharu Arakawa offers their work on a Knoppix (also Debian)-based Bioinformatics CD that is accompanied by a Japanese book (Knoppix for Bio Project: <http://knob.sourceforge.jp>) and